ganelson/inform-evolution/proposals/0009-dialogue-sections.md

 	Marcellus:
 	A woman:
 	Somebody who is not Marcellus:
-	Th0e tallest person in the Dining Room:
+	The tallest person in the Dining Room:

-If multiple objects (which are not out of play) would match the description, the object maximimising the following score is chosen:
+If multiple objects would match the description, the object maximising the following score is chosen:

+	+16 for being on-stage (i.e. in play)
 	+8 for being audible to the player
-	+4 for being the interlocutor (see below) of the previous speaker in the beat +2 for being of the kind "person"
+	+4 for being the interlocutor of the previous speech in the beat +2 for being of the kind "person"
 	+1 for being different to the previous speaker in the beat

-If multiple objects still have equal scores, a random choice is made.

-If no person (who is not out of play) matches, the line of dialogue is skipped, but no run-time problem is thrown.
+If multiple objects still have equal scores, a random choice is made from those objects.
+If none at all match, the line of dialogue is skipped and not performed at all, but no run-time problem is thrown.
+Because it was not actually said, it is not given the `performed` property.

-#### Performance details

-If given, the performance details are one or more clauses, divided by commas, and placed in round brackets after the speaker name.
-Thus:

-	SPEAKER (CLAUSE1, CLAUSE2, ..., CLAUSEn): "TEXT."

-Clauses can be any of the following: note that, in English at any rate, the first word of the clause determines which of the following is parsed.
+#### The name clause for a line

+Each line provides a value for the kind `dialogue line` (see above), but most lines are nameless.
+By providing a clause like this, the value is given a name.
+For example:

+	Marcellus (this is the reluctant admission line): "Something is rotten."

+The name has to end with `line`, in English at least, for namespace reasons, and has to be unique: two different lines cannot have the same name.

+Most lines never need naming, of course, but this can be useful for testing, say, `if the reluctant admission line is unperformed`.

+#### The to clause for a line

+`to` plus a description of an object specifies the "interlocutor" for the speech - the person to whom it's specifically addressed.
+Most lines are delivered to the whole room in general, and have no interlocutor, so this clause is optional.
+It's useful for lines which make sense only in the presence of somebody else.
+For example:

+	Marcellus (to Horatio): "The Prince looks moody tonight, i'faith."

+The line will not be performed unless Marcellus can hear Horatio.

+#### The mentioning clause for a line

+`mentioning ...` says that the line makes a conversation subject live when it is performed.
+For example:

+	Marcellus (mentioning the ghost): "I be mighty afear'd of the Ghost."

+A whole list of subjects can be given: `mentioning the Ghost and Denmark` would give two, for example.

+#### The if and unless clauses for a line

-(1) `if` or `unless` plus an Inform condition.
-The line is skipped (simply
+`if` or `unless` plus any Inform condition.
+The line is omitted as being unavailable if these conditions fail.
+It is then skipped and not performed at all, but no run-time problem is thrown.
+Because it was not actually said, it is not given the `performed` property.
-omitted: no run-time problem is thrown) if the condition fails.
-In testing the condition, the local variable "speaker" is set to the speaker.
-Thus:

-	A random guard (if the speaker can see Hamlet): "Yo, Prince!"

-(2) `before` or `after` plus an Inform action constant.
-If it's `before ACTION`, then `ACTION` is tried after the line is performed.
-If it's `after ACTION`, the `ACTION` is tried before the line is performed - and in that case, if the action fails, the line is silently not performed (and no run-time problem is thrown).
+#### The before and after clauses for a line

+These clauses say that an Inform action should be tried along with the performance of the line.
+Note that `before` means the line is performed before the action, and `after` means it is performed after.

 Unless otherwise specified, the actor of the action is the speaker, so this is an exception to the general rule of Inform that the default actor is the player.
 For example: